 Captain Philip Frowde Seagram

 Capt.
-Seagram (age 30) was the first office, of the 48th Highlanders to be killed in the Second World War – March 8, 1941.
+Seagram (age 30) was the first officer of the 48th Highlanders to be killed in the Second World War – March 8, 1941.

-Philip Seagram attended the Chicago World Fair as a new subaltern (2nd Lt.) with the regiment in 1934 representing the Canadian armed forces.
+Philip Seagram attended the 1934 Chicago World Fair as a new subaltern (2nd Lt.) with the regiment representing the Canadian armed forces.
+There he acted as Colour Officer for the Regimental Colour.

-While on leave from the Junior Staff College during the bombing blitz of London, on March 8, 1941 Philip and several others sought safety in the basement of the Café de Paris near Leicester Square, London, when it was struck by two bombs.
+Captain Seagram then attended the Junior Staff Course at the War College in 1941 and while on leave during the bombing blitz of London, on March 8, 1941 Philip and several others sought safety in the basement of the Café de Paris near Leicester Square, London, when it was struck by two bombs.
 The blast killed Philip and several others.
-Captain Philip Frowde Seagram was buried with military honours in Brookwood Cemetery
+Captain Philip Frowde Seagram was buried with military honours in Brookwood Cemetery on 11 March 1941.

 NA